 Fun Fact: In B-17 bombers in WWII, Browning .50 gunners were given only 1000 rounds of ammunition due to weight limitations.
 Their linked ammunition was about nine yards long, hence the saying “I gave him the whole nine yards,” made by gunners who fired all their ammunition at attacking German fighters.
 There are other explanations for the saying, but this is one of the most common.

 Lighter versions of the weapon weigh 84 pounds.
 Because of the great weight, the weapon is fired from a tripod—which is also heavy–or solidly mounted on tanks or other vehicles.
 It is not designed to be fired from the shoulder.
-It is still used in aircraft applications as well, though has increasingly been replaced by various miniguns—electrically driven, modern Gatling guns.
+It is still used in aircraft applications as well, though has increasingly been replaced by various miniguns—electrically driven, modern Gatling guns, which burn through ammo at many times the speed of an M2.
 Prior to the invention of .50 BMG sniper rifles, the machine gun was sometimes fitted with telescopic sights and used in the extreme-long range sniper role by legendary Vietnam era sniper Carlos Hathcock, among others.

 Fun Fact: The primary difference between a machine gun and an automatic cannon is the ammunition.
 Machine guns almost exclusively fire non-explosive projectiles—solid bullets.
 Cannons, automatic or not, fire exploding projectiles–cannon shells.
 Machine gun ammunition is expressed in caliber such as .308, or in its metric designation, 7.62mm.
 Cannon ammunition is virtually always expressed in the metric system such as 25mm or 30mm.
 Contemporary cannon ammunition is generally at least 20mm in size.